MSUSEL/msusel-codetree/README.md

 An abstraction of the statements making up the body of a method.
 A statement has a defined Statement Type and its unique qualitfied name is a combination of that type and a separate long integer representing the count of that statement type within the system.

-## Building
-This module uses maven to manage its build.
-As such the following commands can be issued:

-`mvn compile` to simply compile the code
-`mvn test` to simply execute the JUnit tests
-`mvn integeration-test` to execute the Integration Tests `mvn package` to construct the JAR file for this module

-## Deploying
-This module is setup to be used by maven as a dependency for several other modules.
-As such it must be deployed to the SparQLine Maven Repository stored on BitBucket.
-This can be achieved with the following command (note only perform this on the master branch):

-`mvn deploy`